minht57/TIVA_CC1101/README.md

 ## **Introduction**

-The objective of this project was to send and receive data between MCU and MCU, computer and computer or MCU and computer with no wire.
-This project  focuses on setting modules and config MCU to comunicate between MCU and CC1101 using buffer to store data.
+The objective of this project was to send and receive data between MCU and MCU, computer and computer or MCU and computer without wire.
+This project  focused on setting modules and config MCU to communicate between MCU and CC1101 using buffer to store data.

 ## **Dependent**